 An abandoned sewing needle factory, which closed in the late 1980s, stands in the village of Ieuraoka on Teshima.
-Installed within its space is a wooden hull-form used in the manufacturing of red snapper net fishing boats, neglected for some 30 years and never serving its original purpose after it was built in a shipyard in Uwajima.
-Each carrying their own memories, these two entities were juxtaposed through the artist's vision, creating a new magnetic field in the art space they form together.
+Installed within its space is a wooden hull-form used in the manufacturing of red snapper net fishing boats, neglected for some 30 years, and never serving its original purpose after it was built in a shipyard in Uwajima.
+Each was carrying their own memories.
+These two entities were juxtaposed through the artist's vision, creating a new magnetic field in the art space they form together.

 Measuring over 17 meters in length, the hull-form was loaded onto a barge without being dismantled and transported from Uwajima across the Seto Inland Sea to Teshima.
-For more insights into the artwork's production process, see here.
+For more insights into the artwork's production process, visit the page here.

 Hours ＆ Admission

 Due to the characteristics of the facility, some places are not accessible to visitors with disabilities and special needs.

 We will support you as much as possible when you visit us, so please contact and discuss directly with our facilities.

 ・Wheelchairs: Not available.

 ・Writing tools: Available.

 ・You may enter our facilities with a service dog, a seeing-eye dog, or a hearing assistance dog.